-Now heading into its 101st year, the Indy 500 continues to entertain fans with an action-packed race that is one of the premier sporting events worldwide.
+Now heading into its 103rd edition, the Indy 500 continues to entertain fans with an action-packed race that is one of the premier sporting events worldwide.

-This year the Indy 500 takes place on Sunday, May 27, 2018 as the green flag goes down at 12:20pm ET during a fun and festive Memorial Day 2018 weekend.
+This year the Indy 500 takes place on Sunday, May 26, 2019 as the green flag goes down at 12:20pm ET during a fun Memorial Day 2019 weekend.

-of the 102nd running of the Indy 500 airs on ABC Sports with a traditional 12 PM ET start time as
+New this year?
+After more than a half century of TV coverage on ABC, the Indy 500 moves to NBC with a traditional 12 PM ET start time as

 top drivers line up to vie for one of racing's highest honors...